eazy13forlife/dine-app-flex/README.md

-# Eazy-E Postings
+# Dine App

-Eazy-E Postings is a fully responsive, international job search application.
+This is a solution to the Dine restaurant website on Frontend Mentor.
+It is a fully responsive two-page website, including a form.

 ## Images
 ![Screen Shot 2022-06-04 at 9 16 50 PM](https://user-images.githubusercontent.com/72288176/172034854-e0a8485d-482d-44c3-b3f2-0b60dedb5bc6.png)